Skip to main content

 Key takeaway

-Anti-debugging and anti-automation tricks like alarm timers, signal handlers, and artificial busy loops are surface-level obstructions that do not change the underlying logic of a binary.
-A debugger like GDB can intercept and suppress signals before they reach the process, patch out branches in memory, or call internal functions directly, completely sidestepping the intended control flow.
-Real-world malware uses the same SIGALRM and ptrace-detection tricks to slow down sandbox analysis, and the same debugger techniques defeat them.
+Anti-debugging tricks like alarm timers, signal handlers, and artificial busy loops are surface obstructions; they do not change what the binary actually computes.
+A debugger can intercept and suppress signals before they reach the process, patch out branches in memory, or call internal functions directly, stepping right around the intended control flow.
+Real malware uses the same SIGALRM and ptrace-detection tricks to slow down sandbox analysis, and the same debugger techniques defeat them.

 Related reading